amirmohan/epistatic-net/README.md

 Details of EN regularization is provided in the paper ["Sparse Epistatic Regularization of Deep Neural Networks for Inferring Fitness Functions"](<https://www.biorxiv.org/content/10.1101/2020.11.24.396994v3.abstract>).
 The paper is currenly under final round of revision at *Nature Communications*.

 This repository provides the SPROUT package which includes the scripts required to predict the DNA repair outcome as well as a complete set of trained SPROUT models.
 The trained models are stored in the `model` folder of the repository.
-The main script of the package is the `SPROUT_predict` script which loads the pretrained models, asks for input query depending on the mode selected, and outputs the predicted statistics of the repair outcome.
+The main script of the package is the `SPROUT_predict` script which loads the pretrained models, asks for input query depending on the mode selected, and outputs the predicted statistics of the repair outcome.  a

 # Quick start